-Action Code Action Name Performance Measure 1.2.1.1 Number of pieces of historical work researched, documented and saved electronically.
-Documentary work completed with maintenance action plan in place.
+Action Code Action Name Performance Measure 1.2.1.1 Promote the distribution of historical research and documentation to the community that can support the maintenance and management of heritage assets and inform the diverse community.
+This can inform activities during NAIDOC Week Documentary work completed with maintenance action plan in place.